 \subsection{Triplon excitation spectra}

-In the VBS ordered state, the elementary triplon excitations are obtained by {breaking the spin-singlet bonds into the spin-triplet states}. {A previous study by two of the present authors,}\cite{2012_Hwang} on the deformed Kagome lattice antiferromagnet, investigated the triplon excitations in the valence bond solid state by employing {the} bond operator mean-field theory for the spin model (\ref{eq:H_eff_without_Gamma}). {Here, we shall calculate the optical conductivity in Rb$_2$Cu$_3$SnF$_{12}$.} We will use the triplon excitations obtained from the bond operator theory for the low energy states { $\{ | \tilde{\psi}_n \rangle \}$ } in (\ref{eq:sigma2}).

-In Ref. \onlinecite{2012_Hwang}, the triplon excitation spectra {were} obtained from the above bond operator theory using the parameters in Eq. (\ref{eq:deformed_kagome_parameters}).
-Although it captures qualitative features in the neutron scattering results such as the position of the lowest energy gap for the triplon excitations and the band curvatures around high symmetry points, the energy scales are inconsistent with the experimental results.\cite{2010_Matan} This discrepancy is due to the possible renormalization {s} of the mean-field parameters owing to fluctuations and effect {s} of higher order terms beyond the quadratic mean-field theory.
-A quantitative match of the triplon spectra can be obtained once {the renormalizations are} taken into account.
+In the VBS phase, the elementary triplon excitations are obtained by breaking the spin-singlet bonds into the spin-triplet states.
+A previous study by two of the present authors \cite{2012_Hwang}, on the above deformed Kagome lattice antiferromagnet, investigated the triplon excitations in the valence bond solid state by employing the bond operator mean-field theory for the spin model Eq. (\ref{eq:H_eff_without_Gamma}).
+In Ref. \cite{2012_Hwang}, the triplon excitation spectra were obtained from the above bond operator theory using the parameters in Eq. (\ref{eq:deformed_kagome_parameters}).
+Although it captures qualitative features in the neutron scattering results such as the position of the lowest energy gap for the triplon excitations and the band curvatures around high symmetry points, the energy scales are inconsistent with the experimental results \cite{2010_Matan}.
+This discrepancy is due to the possible renormalizations of the mean-field parameters owing to fluctuations and effects of higher order terms beyond the quadratic mean-field theory.
+A quantitative match of the triplon spectra may be obtained once the renormalizations are taken into account.
 Here, we achieve that phenomenologically by fitting the experimental triplon spectra by varying the exchange couplings.
-The details of the fitting are given in {Appendix \ref{appendix:fitting}}.
+The details of the fitting are given in \ref{appendix:fitting}.
 The renormalized coupling constants are